ppc64le-cloud/ci-monitoring-automation/README.md

     ```python3 CI_JobHistory.py```

-    1. Interactive Execution: The CI_JobHistory.py can be executed in a interactive mode by setting JEN variable as False in config.ini file.
+    1. Interactive Execution: The CI_JobHistory.py can be executed in a interactive mode by setting JENKINS variable as False in config.ini file.

-    2. Non-Interactive Execution: The CI_JobHistory.py can be executed in a non-interactive mode by setting JEN variable as True in config.ini file, along with the JEN variable user needs to provide values for the following variables:
+    2. Non-Interactive Execution: The CI_JobHistory.py can be executed in a non-interactive mode by setting JENKINS variable as True in config.ini file, along with the JENKINS variable user needs to provide values for the following variables:
         ```
         selected_ci: CI's from where to fetch the jobs.
         before_date: End date.